 Register with the Smart Traveler Enrollment Program when traveling or living in a foreign country to receive situation updates in case of a crisis.

 Federal government employees who are working abroad should obtain a country clearance and remain in contact with the U.S. Embassy.

 Families who have U.S. relatives abroad who may have been affected by a crisis can contact the U.S. Department of State’s Office of American Citizens Services and Crisis Management at 1-888-407-4747 (from abroad: 202-501-444).

 Benefits for American Citizens Affected by an International Terrorism Attack

 International Disaster Response

 The best way to help those affected by a disaster abroad is to make a monetary donation to a reputable humanitarian organization that is working in the affected region.
-The U.S. Agency for International Development's How to Help website provides ways to identify organizations that make the most of monetary or material donations.
+The U.S. Agency for International Development's (USAID) How to Help website provides ways to identify organizations that make the most of monetary or material donations.